jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 Of course, JS "classes" aren't nearly the same as traditional classical classes.
 The differences are well documented, so I won't belabor that point any further here.

-**Note:** To learn more about the patterns used in JS to fake "classes", and an alternate view of prototypes called "delegation", see the second half of the *this & Object Prototypes* title of this series.
+**Note:** To learn more about the patterns used in JS to fake "classes," and an alternate view of prototypes called "delegation," see the second half of the *this & Object Prototypes* title of this series.

 ### `class`